 Omega 3 fatty acids are important for brain, heart and eye health, but are not always easy to get from your diet.
-Dr Sarah Brewer explores the benefits of omega 3, how to get enough from food and whether you should consider a supplement.
+Find out about the benefits of omega 3, how to get enough from food and whether you should consider a supplement.

 Omega 3s are an important type of polyunsaturated fatty acid that come in a variety of sizes with different chain lengths.
 The shortest omega 3, known as alpha-linolenic acid (ALA) is classed as an essential fatty acid: our cells cannot make it, so we must get it from our diet.

 The long-chain omega 3s, DHA and EPA, are equally important for health but are not classed as essential, as you can convert a small amount of ALA to EPA and DHA if conditions are right.

 In reality, however, this conversion is inefficient, with only 5% to 10% of dietary ALA converted to DHA.
 For this reason, these two long-chain fatty acids are often described as essential, too.1